Technology

 These days, our model also includes features like our Advanced scan, a sentence-by-sentence classification model; Internet Text Search, which checks if text has been found to exist in text and internet archives; and a shield that defends against other tools looking to exploit AI detectors.
 We combine these methods with even more dynamic ways to keep up with AI and the latest attempts to bypass AI detection.

-How effective are AI detectors?
+How reliable are AI detectors?

-No tool can legitimately claim to be 100% accurate.
+No tool can honestly claim to be 100% accurate.
 Instead, the goal for any good AI tool should be to have the highest accuracy rate with the lowest rate of false positives and false negatives.
 GPTZero has a 99% accuracy rate and 1% false positive rate when detecting AI versus human samples.

 The real challenge is in detecting mixed documents that contain both AI-generated and human-written content.
 GPTZero is much better than our competitors at detecting mixed documents, with a 96.5% accuracy rate.
+When AI-generated content has been edited or blended with human writing, identification becomes even more complex.
+Detectors can also struggle with unconventional or highly creative writing styles that fall outside the typical training data, leading to occasional uncertainty.

 GPTZero is trained on millions of documents spanning various domains of writing including creating writing, scientific writing, blogs, news articles, and more.
 We test our models on a never-before-seen set of human and AI articles from a section of our large-scale dataset, in addition to a smaller set of challenging articles that are outside its training distribution.